How to Use Your Estonian E-Residency Digital ID Card: Essential Guide 2026

 If you entered PIN 1 or PIN 2 incorrectly three times, use your PUK code in the DigiDoc4 Client to reset them.
 If you have lost the PUK, you must order a replacement PIN envelope.

 Yes.
-Under EU regulations (eIDAS), the Qualified Electronic Signature created with your Estonian E-Residency Digital ID card is legally equivalent to a handwritten signature for most contractual and corporate purposes.
+Under EU regulations (eIDAS), the Qualified Electronic Signature (QES) created with your Estonian E-Residency Digital ID card is legally equivalent to a handwritten signature for most contractual and corporate purposes across Europe.

 Yes.
 The whole E-Residency concept is designed for remote use.
 You can manage your company, sign documents, and access digital services from abroad as long as you have your digital ID card, reader, software, and internet connection.